CPJPRINCE/opex_manifest_generator/README.md

 `opex_generate -c catalog -p "ARCH" C:\Users\Christopher\Downloads`

 This will generate Opex's with an identifier "code" added to each of the files.
-As described in the Auto Class module, the reference codes will take the hierachy of the directories.
+As described in the Auto Class module, the reference codes will take the hierarchy of the directories.

-To utilise the "Accession" mode of the program:
+To utilising the "Accession" mode of the program:

 `opex_generate -c accession -p "2024" C:\Users\Christopher\Downloads`